 What Is Riftbound Proving Grounds?

 Already know you want it?
-Proving Grounds has sold out at most retailers but a second print run has been officially confirmed.
 Jump to Where to Buy for current availability.

 What’s in the Box?

 - 4 fully preconstructed decks (Annie, Master Yi, Lux, and Garen).
-Each deck contains 54 cards.
+Each deck contains 54 cards split between shared Origins cards and 6 exclusive cards unique to that champion.

 - 4 acrylic tokens.
-One per deck, double-sided with a happy face when you’re winning and a grumpy face when you’re losing.
+One per deck, double-sided with a happy face when you are winning and a grumpy face when you are losing.

-- Game boards / battlefield mats.
+- 4 game boards / battlefield mats.
 Printed boards that give each player a structured play area and help new players remember where everything goes.

-- A step-by-step guided play rulebook that walks new players through turn order, mana, combat, and scoring, building complexity gradually rather than dumping it all at once.
+- A step-by-step guided play rulebook that walks new players through turn order, energy, combat, and scoring, building complexity gradually rather than dumping it all at once.

 - Deck upgrade suggestions.
 Guidance on which Origins booster cards slot naturally into each deck as a next step.

 The box supports 2-4 players out of the box.
-Head-to-head duels, three-way free-for-alls, and team-based 2v2 are all viable formats with what’s included.
+Head-to-head duels, three-way free-for-alls, and team-based 2v2 are all viable formats with what is included.

-Each deck is built around a different League of Legends Champion and teaches a different core gameplay concept.
-They’re balanced against each other for beginner play, so no single deck has a built-in win advantage.
-The matchups are intentionally close.
+Each deck teaches a different core gameplay concept.
+They are balanced against each other so no single deck has a built-in win advantage, the matchups are intentionally close.
+Here is how to choose if you are picking one to focus on.

 🔥 Annie: Dark Child (Aggression)

 Annie is the most aggressive deck in the box.
-It’s built on low-cost units, fast spells, and relentless early pressure.
-The design philosophy is to get cards on the board quickly, chain spell combos, and end the game before your opponent can stabilise.
+Low-cost units, fast spells, relentless early pressure.
+The plan is to get cards on the board quickly, chain spell combos, and end the game before your opponent can stabilise.

 ⚔️ Garen: Might of Demacia (Durability)

-Garen is the tanky, patient option.
-His deck is built around durable units, efficient combat trades, and consistent board presence.
-Where Annie tries to end things quickly, Garen is designed to grind by developing the board turn by turn and applying pressure only when the position is right.
+Garen is the patient option.
+Durable units, efficient combat trades, consistent board presence.
+Where Annie tries to end things quickly, Garen grinds, developing the board turn by turn and applying pressure only when the position is right.

 ✨ Lux: Lady of Luminosity (Tempo and Spells)